 How does this work?
 Let's look at an example based on the Iris flower data set, a typical test case for statistical classification techniques.
-Say we have 150 flowers: 50 samples each of Iris setosa, Iris virginica and Iris versicolor.
+Say we have 150 flowers: 50 samples each of Iris Setosa, Iris Virginica and Iris Versicolor.
 To simplify the task, let's take the two most informative features of these flowers: petal length (PL) and petal width (PW).
-Plotting the features of each sample provides data that can be used to create a decision tree which can then allocate one of the three classes to each new Iris through 'request-response', like this:
+Plotting the features of each sample provides data that can be used to create a decision tree which can then allocate one of the three classes to each new Iris sample through 'request-response', like this:

-On the chart: Axes of the 2 most informative attributes (of 4) two classes splitted accurately, 3 mistakes in 3rd class.
+On the chart: Axes of the 2 most informative attributes (of 4).
+Two classes are split accurately, and there are three errors in the third (Versicolor/Virginica).